Constitution

 As the word ‘pastoral’ suggests, the parish priest establishes a council because he seeks practical advice on pastoral matters.
 This will investigate pastoral matters (i.e. anything to do with the parish) reflect on them thoroughly and draw practical conclusions.

-The purpose of the Parish Pastoral Council, to quote Pope Paul VI, “is to examine and consider all that relates to pastoral work and to offer practical conclusions on these matters so that the life and
+The purpose of the Parish Pastoral Council, to quote Pope Paul VI, “is to examine and consider all that relates to pastoral work and to offer practical conclusions on these matters so that the life and activity of the parish may be brought into greater conformity with the Gospel.”

 The role of the Parish Pastoral Council is to ‘plan pastorally’.